danpub1/totp/README.md

 An otpauth:// uri may be pasted into the secret.

-To get a repeatable random secret, enter a string in the secret field and press the '#' (hash) button to replace it with the PBKDF2 hash of the secret, using the issuer and account as the salt.
+To get a repeatable random secret, enter a string in the secret field and press the '#' (hash) button to replace it with the PBKDF2 hash of the secret, using the issuer and account to generate the salt.

 If the secret is empty and the '#' (hash) button is pressed, a new random secret is provided.

+Note that if length=10, the leading digit is only 0, 1, or 2.